What can you get for a dollar in Mexico? Or less than that? Quite a lot it turns out.

 Yes, there’s been some inflation, but not so much with items that can be produced within the country.
 That’s a very long list, especially when it comes to what you can consume.
 Mexico doesn’t have to import any of the staples of its diet (corn, beans, meat, cheese, salsa, vegetables) and the country exports a lot of coffee, vanilla, tequila, mezcal, and beer.
 It even has a robust wine industry stretching from Baja to Queretaro.
 Some things they produce internally cost more than they should–like cars and gasoline–but most items are quite reasonable.

-In a typical week of living in Guanajuato, I’ll buy dozens of items that are a dollar or less in Mexico.
+In a typical week of living in Guanajuato, I’ll buy dozens of items that are a dollar in Mexico.
+Or maybe two or three for a buck.
 Here are some examples:

 A fresh hot tamale or two